 It’s found in animal foods of all kinds — meat, poultry, pork, fish, seafood, dairy, and eggs.

-The two best sources of B12 by far are clams and liver which contain 60 times more vitamin B12 than beef and over 100 times more than eggs.
-(25)
+The two best sources of B12 by far are clams and beef liver; they contain 60 times more vitamin B12 than beef and over 100 times more than eggs.

 But for those who don’t eat animal products, getting adequate B12 is a very real concern.